How to Choose the Right Tuxedo for Your Wedding in Jersey City

 Come Talk to Us

 The Tux Guys has been dressing grooms and wedding parties in North Bergen since 2011.
 If you're thinking about going custom for your wedding, come in and we'll walk you through exactly what that looks like.
-Book your appointment and let's get started.
+If you're still working through the full rental process, the groom's tuxedo checklist is a good place to start — or book your appointment here when you're ready.

 How to Coordinate Your Groomsmen Without the Stress